sheha919/Cobaltocenium_project/README.md

 ![image](https://user-images.githubusercontent.com/50593017/210458850-37673526-37ff-493a-b69a-40cb538e1927.png)

 ## Recomendations
-- Out of all ML models and NN models, model 2 is selected as best model because it showed the best performce (R$^2$ scors) with minimum overfitting.
+- Out of all ML models and NN models, model 2 is selected as best model because it showed the best performce (R<sup>2</sup> scores) with minimum overfitting.